SprocketTools/SprocketBot/SETUP_DEV_ENV.md

 Currently the "official" Sprocket Bot is hosted on a Raspberry Pi 4B with 8GB of RAM - albeit it seems to only use less than 1GB of that.
 Any PC that is viewing this webpage should have the specs needed to run the bot.

 Note: this guide is not 100% complete.
+Experience with Python is recommended.

 ## Necessary software
 - Python 3.11